ScilifelabDataCentre/dds_cli/docs/index.rst

 The Data Delivery System (DDS) consists of a command line interface (CLI) and a very minimal web interface.
 The web interface will be improved on as soon as possible, but we have decided that having a working CLI and its corresponding API is highest on the priority list.

-The DDS web interface can be found at https://delivery.scilifelab.se/.
-There will only be a log in page and the possibility of requesting a password change.
-A guide on how to test out the existing web can be found :ref:`here<web>`.

 How will I get my user account?
 ===============================
 The testing will begin with you getting an invite via email.
 The email will be from `dsw@scilifelab.se` during the testing.
 If you do not get an email, please have a look in the junk folder.
 If it's not there either, please contact Ina (*email:* ina.oden.osterbo@scilifelab.uu.se, *slack:* Ina Odén Österbo) and we will look into it.